LukasWoodtli/WebPage/content/git_reset.md

+---
-Title: Git Reset
+title: Git Reset
-Date: 2017-09-26
+date: 2017-09-26
-Category: Programming
+category: Programming
-Tags: Git, Version Control
+tags: [Git, Version Control]
+---
 The `git reset` command is not very easy and can be dangerous in some cases.
 The `git checkout` command does similar things.

 This overview is taken from the [Pro Git](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified#_summary_8) book.